united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step2/info.md

 ### Access attacker website page

-> &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the attacker website (otherwise you'll see a `HTTP 502 Bad Gateway` error)!

 The [Attacker Website]({{TRAFFIC_HOST1_9090}}) web application has been setup and will be used to demonstrate the CSRF attack.
 Open the application in a new browser tab.

-A simple HTML page is shown with a submit button.
-By clicking the button, a POST request will be sent from this page, directly to the Juiceshop backend, and change the "Username" value in the user profile.
+A simple HTML page is shown with an input form field and a submit button.
+By clicking the button, a POST request will be sent from this page to the URL entered in the input field, attempting to change the "Username" value in the user profile.

 ### Hack "Username"

 * In the "Juiceshop" browser tab, select the URL and copy it
 * Change to the attacker website browser tab and paste the Juiceshop URL into the "URL" input field

-*Click the "Hack Username" button* - this will send the "evil" request to the Juiceshop and change the "Username".
+*  Click the "Hack Username" button

+This will send the "evil" request to the Juiceshop and change the "Username".
 You will receive a response from the Juiceshop - the profile page, with the username changed to *"hacked"*.

 In the other tab, where you opened the Juiceshop app, reload the profile page - you will also see the changed "Username" value.